Congratulations, you’re getting married! Now it’s time to start planning.

 Average Price Of Wedding Planner

 So you’re going to at least consider hiring a professional.
 That’s a great first step.
-The next step is to take a look at wedding planner prices to make sure that you can afford it.
+The next step is to take a look at wedding planner prices to make sure that you can afford them.

 How much does a wedding planner cost?